qcif/rdsi-arms/support/dev/deploy.md

     sudo su redbox -c "./deploy.sh ..."

-### Assumes primary network interface is eth0

-It is assumed that the primary network interface is called "eth0", which is not necessarily true on some servers.
-If it cannot determine the IP address of _eth0_, it will try to find the lowest number IP address before defaulting to 127.0.0.1.

 ## Files and directories

-ReDBox is installed to _/opt/redbox_ and Mint is installed to _/opt/mint_.
+ReDBox is installed to _/opt/redbox_.

+Mint is installed to _/opt/mint_.

-## See also
+## Used by

-* Documentation for ReDBox.
+This script can be manually invoked.

+It is used by [install-arms.sh](install-arms.md).